Newton D. Baker: Secretary of War

 As the United States considered whether to enter World War I, President Woodrow Wilson had named Baker Secretary of War on 9 March 1916, because Baker was acceptable to advocates and opponents of American participation in the conflict.
 The post also required legal expertise because of the War Department's role in administering the Philippines, the Panama Canal, and Puerto Rico.
 The New York Times called him a "warm supporter" of the President.
 At 44, he was the youngest member of the Cabinet.
 The American entry into World War I occurred in April 1917.

 One historian described his relationship to the military:

 As Secretary of War, Baker presided over the American military participation in the First World War in 1917 and 1918, including the creation of a nationwide military draft.
 Baker selected Gen. John J. Pershing to head the American Expeditionary Forces.
 At Baker's insistence, Wilson made the American forces an independent fighting partner of the Allies against the Central Powers, rather than letting American troops be used to replenish British and French forces as those nations advised.
-At one meeting with British Prime Minister, David Lloyd George, Baker told him that "if we want advice as to who should command our armies, we would ask for it.
-But until then we do not want nor need it from anyone, least of all you."

 On December 15, 1917, a War Council was formed (as distinct from the Council of National Defense) consisting of the Secretary of War, his Assistant, the Chief of Staff of the United States Army, the Quartermaster General of the United States Army, the Chief of Ordnance and possibly others.
 The War Council was to oversee and coordinate all matters of supply and to plan for the effective use of the military power of the nation.
 Baker had inherited a supply chain problem of gargantuan proportions although at first in April the administration knew nothing of its scale.
 Problems began quickly to crop up and on 18 December, three days after its formation, Baker fired three of the five officers appointed to the War Council.
 He appointed George Washington Goethals as Quartermaster General on that day.

 He was occasionally attacked by military professionals who thought him incompetent or a pacifist at heart.
 He said, "I'm so much of a pacifist, I'm willing to fight for it."

 In 1917, Baker was elected an honorary member of the Virginia Society of the Cincinnati..

 In 1918, Wilson told Baker that he hoped he would follow him into the White House in 1920..

 Emmett Jay Scott served as Baker's Special Advisor of Black Affairs.